Antibiotics During Labor And Their Effects On Baby’s Health

 • Babies whose moms received intrapartum antibiotics had higher levels of Firmicutes at 10 and 90 days of age and lower levels of Actinobacteria at 10 days of age [25].
 An example of Firmicutes are Enterococcus bacteria, which ideally are not present in high levels in babies.
 An example of Actinobacteria are Bifidobacterium species, which provide many benefits for babies.

-Can intrapartum antibiotics affect your baby’s health beyond the gut microbiome?
+Do antibiotics during labor affect your baby’s health beyond the gut microbiome?

 A few studies have looked at the association between intrapartum antibiotics and the risk of developing disease during childhood: